BPS Lie algebras for totally negative 2-Calabi-Yau categories and nonabelian Hodge theory for stacks: Introduction

-2-Calabi--Yau (2CY) categories are central objects of study in geometric representation theory, nonabelian Hodge theory, supersymmetric gauge theory and algebraic geometry, where they arise as the categories of coherent sheaves on K3 and Abelian surfaces.
-For $\mathcal{A}$ a 2CY category belonging to any of these subjects, a central object of study is the moduli stack of objects $\mathfrak{M}_{\mathcal{A}}$.
-In this paper we study $\HO^{\BoMo}_*(\mathfrak{M}_{\mathcal{A}},\BoQ)$, the Borel--Moore homology of this stack. \smallbreak In geometric representation theory this object arises as the Hall algebra of raising operators for Nakajima quiver varieties \cite{nakajima1994instantons,nakajima1998quiver,grojnowski1996instantons}, and as such is the target of numerous morphisms from (half) quantum groups.
-In nonabelian Hodge theory, for \textit{smooth} moduli spaces, this Borel--Moore homology can be identified with the cohomology of the various moduli spaces appearing on different sides of the nonabelian Hodge correspondence.
-In this paper we are more interested in the singular, stacky case.
-We prove general results linking $\HO^{\BoMo}_*(\mathfrak{M}_{\mathcal{A}},\BoQ)$ with the intersection cohomology $\ICA(\CM_{\mathcal{A}})$ of coarse moduli spaces of objects in $\mathcal{A}$, under the assumption that $\mathcal{A}$ is \textit{totally negative}, i.e. under the assumption that the Euler form for $\mathcal{A}$ is strictly negative for pairs of nonzero objects. \smallbreak We do this by first developing the cohomological Hall algebra (CoHA) structure on $\HO^{\BoMo}_*(\mathfrak{M}_{\mathcal{A}},\BoQ)$ for \textit{general} categories of homological dimension at most 2, generalising \cite{schiffmann2013cherednik,yang2018cohomological,sala2020cohomological,davison2020bps,kapranov2019cohomological}.
-We then show that in the totally negative 2CY case $\HO^{\BoMo}_*(\mathfrak{M}_{\mathcal{A}},\BoQ)$ is a kind of (half) Yangian associated to the free Lie algebra generated by $\ICA(\CM_{\mathcal{A}})$; the precise statement is given by Corollary \ref{Y_corollary} below.
-A key role is played by our refinement of the CoHA structure on $\HO^{\BoMo}_*(\mathfrak{M}_{\mathcal{A}},\BoQ)$, for $\mathcal{A}$ any suitably geometric Abelian category of projective homological dimension at most 2, to the structure of an algebra object in the category of constructible complexes of sheaves (or even mixed Hodge modules) on the good moduli space of objects in $\mathcal{A}$ (see \S \ref{subsubsection:introrelativeCoHA} and \S \ref{section:relativeCoHA}).
+We study the Borel--Moore homology $\HO^{\mathrm{BM}}_{*}(\FM_{\CA},\BoQ)$ by first developing the cohomological Hall algebra (CoHA) structure on this vector space for \textit{general}, sufficiently geometric, categories of homological dimension at most 2, generalising \cite{schiffmann2013cherednik,yang2018cohomological,sala2020cohomological,davison2020bps,kapranov2019cohomological}.
+We then show that in the totally negative 2CY case, $\HO^{\BoMo}_*(\mathfrak{M}_{\mathcal{A}},\BoQ)$ is a kind of (half) Yangian associated to the free Lie algebra generated by $\ICA(\CM_{\mathcal{A}})$.
+The precise statement is given by Corollary \ref{Y_corollary} below.
+A key role is played by our refinement of the CoHA structure on $\HO^{\BoMo}_*(\mathfrak{M}_{\mathcal{A}},\BoQ)$, for $\mathcal{A}$ any suitably geometric Abelian category of projective homological dimension at most 2.
+This refinement is an algebra object in the category of constructible complexes of sheaves (or even mixed Hodge modules) on the good moduli space of objects in $\mathcal{A}$, which recovers the CoHA structure on $\HO^{\mathrm{BM}}_{*}(\FM_{\CA},\BoQ)$ after taking derived global sections (see \S \ref{subsubsection:introrelativeCoHA}).
+Working over the good moduli space allows us to use the powerful techniques of mixed Hodge modules, and establish our results via local-global principles relying on the local study of the BPS Lie algebra over the good moduli space.